sjinnovation/CollabAI/README.md

 - **`src`**: This directory contains the React components, styles, and scripts for the frontend application.

 - **`public`**: Static assets, such as images or favicon.ico, go here.
 This folder is served as-is and not processed by the build system.

-- **`node_modules`**: This directory contains the third-party dependencies required for the frontend.
-It is typically generated and managed by npm.

-- **`build`**: After building the frontend code, the resulting files are placed in this directory.
-This is the folder that is served to users when they access the application.

 ### 2. Server